Kevingtxz/Kevingtxz-BoraJava/README.md

 # BoraJava

-Bora is a platform to find events in the user city,
+BoraJava is the Backend version with Java for Bora, which is a platform to find events in the user city.
-BoraJava is the Backend version with Java.

 # How to Run it